 In addition to Writer Idol and by popular demand, this year, we introduce Pitch Idol.

 Co-founded by Dennis Lehane and Sterling Watson, and co-directed by Les Standiford, Writers in Paradise offers an intensive eight-day experience of workshop classes, roundtables, panel discussions, Q&As, readings, book signings, and receptions with our award winning-faculty and guest speakers.

 The tranquil seaside landscape sets the tone for this informal gathering of writers, teachers, editors, and literary agents.
 The size and secluded location of the Eckerd College Writers’ Conference allows you the time and opportunity to share your manuscripts, critique one another’s work, and discuss the craft of writing with experts and peers who can help guide you to the next level.

 After eight days of workshopping and engagement with peers and professionals in your field, you will leave with a refreshed understanding of your craft and solid ideas about how to find an agent and get published.
 At the heart of the conference are six days of workshops led by master faculty in various genres where techniques are discussed and participant manuscripts are closely examined.

 Writers in Paradise offers a wide array of Fellowships and Scholarships.

-The 14th edition of Writers in Paradise will take place from January 13 through January 20, 2018.
-Esteemed faculty and selected participants (limited to 12 each [except 3-day short fiction with Lan Samantha Chang – limited to 6]) workshop for three hours in the morning, attend panels and craft talks in the afternoon, and attend evening readings and events.
+The 15th edition of Writers in Paradise will take place from January 19 through January 26, 2019.
+Esteemed faculty and selected participants (limited to 12 each [except 3-day workshops – limited to 6]) workshop for three hours in the morning, attend panels and craft talks in the afternoon, and attend evening readings and events.
 Participants are actively engaged with our faculty and guests from 9 a.m. to 9 p.m.